 Annual reports sent to the EMCDDA (European monitoring center for drugs and drug addiction), giving an overview of the latest developments on the drug problem in France.

-The current overarching general principles of French drug policy were stated in a mission letter on 17 October 2012.
-The Government stated its vision for the actions to be taken in this policy area as being of a global and integrated nature, entrusting responsibility for their implementation to the chairperson of the Interministerial Mission for Combating Drugs and Addictive Behaviours (MILDECA).
+The current overarching general principles of French drug policy were stated in a mission letter on 17 October 2012 sent by the Prime Minister to the chairperson of the Interministerial Mission for Combating Drugs and Addictive Behaviours.
+The Government stated its vision for the actions to be taken in this policy area as being of a global and integrated nature, entrusting responsibility for their implementation to the MILDECA.
 The MILDECA reports to the Prime Minister and is in charge of developing the national strategies and actions plans and coordinating their implementation.
 France’s Government Plan for Combating Drugs and Addictive Behaviours 2013–17 was endorsed by the Interministerial Committee chaired by the Prime Minister on 19 September 2013.
 Its approach is a comprehensive and global one towards illicit and licit drugs (narcotics, alcohol, tobacco, psychotropic medicines and new synthetic products) and other forms of addictive behaviours (gambling, gaming, doping).
-The 2013–17 strategy is structured around three main priorities:
+The 2013–17 strategy (MILDT 2013a) is structured around three main priorities:

 1. To base public action on observation, research and evaluation.